 - BOOKING YOUR STAY: Booking.com | Agoda

-If I ever go back to Antigua, Arte y Hotel is the place that I would stay at.
+If I ever go back to Antigua, Arte y Hotel is the place where I would stay.
 I just loved this stylish and unique hotel so much that I need to stay in it at least one more time.

 The entrance to the hotel is kind of quirky—you need to walk through a convenience store!
 In the end, it turns out to be pretty convenient since if you need to buy snacks or drinks, everything is right there.